T-Draco/visualize-pairwise-seq-protein-seed/README.rst

 Biopython README
 =====================

-This module utilizes biopython.
+This module utilizes biopython, specifically the biopython AlignIO package.
 This module is intended for the visualization of pairwise sequence alignments of Pfam SEED alignments.
 This module was made for non-profit reasons.
-Edits to this repository are highly encouraged because I am a novice program writer.
+Improvement edits to this repository are highly encouraged.

 The Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.